 The strategic position of the Haut-Kœnigsbourg means the castle has witnessed European conflicts involving local lords, kings and emperors such as the Hohenstaufens, the Habsburgs and the Hohenzollerns.

 The current fortress has been rebuilt on the ruins of a medieval castle which was destroyed in 1462.
 Rebuilt during the same century, the castle was ruined again after being burnt down by the Swedish army.
-In 1865, the town of Sélestat came into possession of the ruins before being entirely renovated by Prussian emperor William II.
+In 1865, the town of Sélestat came into possession of the ruins before being entirely renovated by German emperor William II.
+The restored castle was inaugurated in 1908.
+10 years later it became French.

 The history of the Haut-Kœnigsbourg castle